nus-cs2030s/2324-s2/docs/33-infinitelist.md

-# Unit 33: Infinite list
+# Unit 33: Infinite List

+!!! abstract "Learning Objectives"

     After this unit, students should understand:

     - how infinite lists can be constructed using a lazy evaluation.

 ## Preliminary: An Eagerly Evaluated List